Important Travel Document Information – Please Read

 What exactly is a Standard UK Visitor Visa?

-The UK Standard Visitor Visa grants you to visit the United Kingdom for a brief length of time.
+The UK Standard Visitor Visa, often referred to as a UK Tourist Visa, allows you to stay in the UK for a brief length of time.
 This visa is valid from 6 months to 5 years depending on the duration you pay for.
 You can choose your desired duration which provides enough time to explore the UKs culture and heritage, conduct business and academic affairs, or get private medical care.

 You can apply for visa a number of reasons, including: